Allen Stone: Career

 Radius, his first album for Capitol Records, was released on May 26, 2015.
 It was recorded in collaboration with Magnus Tingsek, and features production from Malay and Benny Cassette.
 Allen Stone said of the album title, "The radius is that line extending from the center of the circle to its exterior, and in a lot of ways this album is about getting out things deep inside—whether it's love or insecurity or joy or frustration about things going on today."
 On March 25, 2016, Radius was re-released as a deluxe edition by ATO Records with seven additional tracks.

 On April 13, 2017, Stone's song "Perfect World" was featured on the trailer for the upcoming Netflix series Dear White People.

 In 2018, Allen released the single "Brown Eyed Lover" and appeared on American Idol in 2018, to sing duets with multiple contestants.
 His fourth full-length album, 2019's Building Balance, was co-produced with Jamie Lidell.

 In 2022, Allen competed in the American Song Contest, representing his home state of Washington.
-He placed first out of eleven in the jury vote for his semi-final, and advanced to the competition final and finished in fifth place despite not performing live due to personal reasons.
+He placed first out of eleven in the jury vote for his semi-final, and advanced to the competition final and finished in fifth place despite not performing live for personal reasons.

-October 4, 2022, Allen released his new single "5 Minutes" and will be going on tour in Australia on November 11, 2022.
+On October 4, 2022, Allen released a new single, "5 Minutes".
+He was then to go on tour in Australia, starting on November 11, 2022.

+Allen featured co-wrote and sang vocals on "Look At Me", the first track on Cory Wong's album 'The Lucky One' released in August 2023.

 Social commentary in music

 On Allen Stone's self-titled album, a few songs discuss social and political issues, such as "Unaware", "Contact High", and "What I've Seen".

-A live music video of "Unaware – Allen Stone – Live From His Mother's Living Room" on Stone's YouTube account has been viewed over 13,000,000 times.
+A live music video of "Unaware – Allen Stone – Live From His Mother's Living Room" on Stone's YouTube account has been viewed over 16,000,000 times.
 Stone wanted to have a different and weird setting for this video, so they recorded it on a set that looked like a living room.